|Nutritional Guidelines (per serving)|

 Korokke are mashed potato cakes that are coated with panko and deep fried.
 Korokke is a food people of all ages love in Japan.
 While it may not seem like a uniquely or traditionally Japanese food, Korokke has been popular for 100 years.

 It’s said that Korokke originated from French croquette or Dutch kroket.
 It became a widespread western style food in the early 1900s in Japan.
-However, it evolved to suit more Japanese tastes.
-This recipe is for a very basic type of Korokke, but there are many variations.
+It evolved to suit more Japanese tastes.
+This recipe is for a basic type of Korokke, but there are many variations.
 Curry Korokke spiced with curry powder, Kabocha pumpkin Korokke, and even Nikujaga Korokke using mashed leftover Nikujaga.
-(Nikujaga is a Japanese dish of meat, potatoes, and onion stewed in sweetened soy sauce.)
-So if you like making Korokke, be as creative as you want.

 Try it with organic beef, carrots or shiitake mushrooms.
 Enjoy Korokke with the sauce of your choice, Tonkatsu sauce, Worcester sauce, or ketchup, or just as is.
 Since the recipe takes a long time, consider making extra to freeze and have them anytime you want.